| Description | The Operational Risk Assurance domain is the discipline of mastering operational risks. |

 Policy |

-A Policy is a Directive that is not directly enforceable whose purpose is to govern, guide or constrain the structure and Behavior of Agents in the enterprise.
+A Policy is a Directive that is not directly enforceable whose purpose is to govern, guide or constrain the structure and Behavior Type of Agent Types in the enterprise.
+Policies provide the basis for rules and govern Behavior Types carried out by Agent Types.

 |